TULiberalArts/Greek-and-Roman-Classics/pages/research.md

 # meta-data variables
 title: Research
 description: >-
+  Publish your Greek and Roman Classics research in the Classical World quarterly journal produced by the Greek and Roman Classics department of the College of Liberal Arts at Temple University.
 keywords: 'greek and roman, classical world, research, faculty publications, subscribe'
 # custom variables
 sidebar: false